t3mpx/Blue-Team-Writeups/HackTheBox/Sherlocks/Easy/BrokerD/readme.md

 **Answer:** `nginx`

-The script ran the script `cleanup.sh` with the following content, effectively terminating `nginx` 3 times:
+The attacker ran the script `cleanup.sh` with the following content, effectively terminating `nginx` 3 times:

 ![](images/readme-20.png)